-After the legal sufficiency review is complete, the Title IX Coordinator or Deputy will email the Appeal Decision concurrently to each Party via their respective College-assigned e-mail accounts.
+After the legal sufficiency review is complete, the Title IX Coordinator or Deputy will email the Appeal Decision concurrently to each Party via their respective College-assigned email accounts.

-h.
+g.
 Sanctions during Appeal

-Sanctions will typically be stayed pending the outcome of any appeal process.
-If a Responding Party is suspended on an interim basis prior to the conclusion of the Investigation and is suspended or expelled as a result of the Investigation, the interim suspension will continue pending the outcome of any appeal.
+Sanctions will be stayed pending the outcome of any appeal process.
+If a respondent is subject to an emergency removal or administrative leave prior to the conclusion of the Investigation and is suspended, expelled, or terminated as a result of the Investigation, the emergency removal or administrative leave will continue pending the outcome of any appeal.

-IX.
+XIV.
 Records